ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 stream.
 If a server receives a second REGISTER_DATAGRAM_NO_CONTEXT capsule on the same stream, the server MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

-Clients MUST NOT send a REGISTER_DATAGRAM_NO_CONTEXT capsule on a stream before they have sent at least one HEADERS frame on that stream.
-This removes the need to buffer REGISTER_DATAGRAM_CONTEXT capsules when the server needs information from headers to determine how to react to the capsule.
-If a server receives a REGISTER_DATAGRAM_NO_CONTEXT capsule on a stream that hasn't yet received a HEADERS frame, the server MUST abruptly terminate the corresponding stream with a stream error of type H3_GENERAL_PROTOCOL_ERROR.

 Clients MUST NOT send both REGISTER_DATAGRAM_CONTEXT capsules and REGISTER_DATAGRAM_NO_CONTEXT capsules on the same stream.
 If a server receives